 Cirrhosis, a condition in which the liver thickens with scar tissue, is the most common precursor to liver cancer.
 Common causes of liver cirrhosis are hepatitis, specifically the hepatitis C virus, and heavy alcohol use, whether that’s binge drinking or consuming two or more drinks a day on a regular basis.

-Another condition that increases the risk of cirrhosis is Nonalcoholic Steatohepatitis, or NASH.
-NASH, a fatty liver disease, is becoming increasingly common due to the rising obesity rate in the U.S.
+Another condition that increases the risk of cirrhosis is nonalcoholic steatohepatitis, or NASH.
+NASH, a fatty liver disease, is becoming increasingly common due to the rising obesity rate in the United States.

 Who should get screened for liver cancer?

-“The only way to get the upper hand on liver cancer is early diagnosis,” says Dr. Genyk.
+“The only way to get the upper hand on liver cancer is early diagnosis,” says Genyk.

 How do I get screened?